mainlyetcetera/quick-quotes/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
 about: A user story with acceptance criteria that must be met
-title: 'User Story: [description]'
+title: ''
-labels: enhancement
+labels: enhancement, documentation
 assignees: ''
 ---

-*As a User...*

 *When I...*